 During the uprise rocks were fractured and folded and later water found a way through these layers.

 These powerful rivers create giant voids in the limestone.
-After some while the ceiling of these voids collapses and gets covered with unpermeable rock of siltstone and claystone layer which lies above the limestone here.
-Underground river then finds a new way through the rock and makes there new voids, which again collapse after some time…
+After some while, the ceiling of these voids collapses and gets covered with an unpermeable rock of siltstone and claystone layer which lies above the limestone here.
+The underground river then finds a new way through the rock and makes there new voids, which again collapse after some time…

-For most part these collapses do not serve as entrances in caves.
-But in the south-eastern part of Mamo plateau there are few beautiful, giant sinkholes which contain entrances in caves.
+For the most part, these collapses do not serve as entrances in caves.
+But in the south-eastern part of Mamo plateau, there are few beautiful, giant sinkholes which contain entrances in caves.

 Most impressive cave here is Mamo Kananda.
-Total length of explored passages has reached 54,800 m.
+The total length of explored passages has reached 54,800 m.

 Cave has developed in eight levels – each of them has developed in more pure limestone layers of Darai formation.
-Three chambers here have giant size, exceeding volume of 1 million m³.
-For example, at furthest point of cave there is located enormous chamber called: Space Oddity.
+Three chambers here have giant size, exceeding the volume of 1 million m³.
+For example, at the furthest point of cave, there is located an enormous chamber called: Space Oddity.
 It is the deepest part of the cave, located 528 m below the entrance.
 If one day this classic domed chamber will collapse, here will open giant sinkhole.

 Another characteristic chamber is Rinse Cycle – phreatic tube which floods daily, after the afternoon storms.

 - James J.M.
 Giant dolines pf the Muller Plateau, Papua New Guinea, Speleogenesis.info.
 Accessed 25.07.10.